flame-engine/flame/doc/flame/camera_component.md

   - Support rotation of the world view;
   - Effects can be applied either to the viewport, or to the viewfinder;
   - More flexible camera controllers.

-Cons:
-  - Only tap events are currently supported.